guardian/typescript-school/3-functions/slides.md

 ## Function Overloading

-Sometimes we want to write a function that can be called in different ways.
+Sometimes we want to call a function in different ways:

 ```ts
 makeDate(2023, 05, 20);
 makeDate("2023-05-20");
 ```

-Function overloading allows us to define a multiple call signatures for a function.
+We write multiple call signatures for a function using function overloading.
 We can write multiple function signatures and _one_ implementation signature.

 The implementation signature must handle all variants of the call signatures.